jodfie/TF-Lite-On-Pi/Raspberry_Pi_Guide.md

 [![Link to Section 2 YouTube video!](https://raw.githubusercontent.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/master/doc/YouTube_video2.png)](https://www.youtube.com/watch?v=qJMwNHQNOVU)

 The [Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) is a USB hardware accessory for speeding up TensorFlow models.
-You can buy one [here (Amazon Associate link)](https://amzn.to/2BuG1Tv).
+You can buy one on amazon.

 The USB Accelerator uses the Edge TPU (tensor processing unit), which is an ASIC (application-specific integrated circuit) chip specially designed with highly parallelized ALUs (arithmetic logic units).
 While GPUs (graphics processing units) also have many parallelized ALUs, the TPU has one key difference: the ALUs are directly connected to eachother.
 The output of one ALU can be directly passed to the input of the next ALU without having to be stored and retrieved from a memory buffer.
 The extreme paralellization and removal of the memory bottleneck means the TPU can perform up to 4 trillion arithmetic operations per second!
 This is perfect for running deep neural networks, which require millions of multiply-accumulate operations to generate outputs from a single batch of input data.